Exchange Server Monitor - FAQs

 Common Mail Server Monitor Errors and Troubleshooting Guide 1.
 Unknown Host Error Description: This error occurs when the mail client cannot resolve the hostname of the mail server to an IP address.
 The issue typically arises from DNS resolution ...

-What to Do When Basic Authentication Fails in REST API Monitor: When Basic Authentication fails in the REST API monitor, follow these steps to troubleshoot and resolve the issue: Verify Credentials: Ensure the credentials provided in Applications ...
+1. What to do when Basic Authentication fails in REST API monitor?
+When Basic Authentication fails in the REST API monitor, follow the below steps to troubleshoot the error.
+Ensure the credentials provided in Applications Manager (Username and ...

 Common DNS Monitor Errors and Troubleshooting Guide 1.
 Host Not Found Description: The DNS server was unable to locate the requested lookup address.
 Possible Causes: This may happen if the hostname is incorrect, the domain does not exist, or there is ...